spion/spion.github.com/src/documents/posts/why-i-am-switching-to-promises.html.md

 Promises are not slow.
 At least, not anymore.
-Infact, bluebird generators are almost as fast as regular callback code (and they're also the fastest generators right now).
+Infact, bluebird generators are almost as fast as regular callback code (they're also the fastest generators as of now).
 And bluebird promises are definitely faster than `async.waterfall`

 Considering that bluebird wraps the underlying callback-using libraries **and**